 How do I prevent my child from getting a heat rash?

-The best way to prevent heat rash is to help your baby or child stay cool, both indoors and out.
+The best way to prevent heat rash is to help your baby or child stay cool and dry, both indoors and out.

 Boone shared these tips to help prevent heat rash: